zigapk/hertz/README.md

 <dpinin pin={1} onChange={console.log} />
 ```

-However, it might be completley fine to do this in some cases like reading from the same pin in different places, controlling different aspects of the same peripheral (say, whether a stepper motor is enabled and its position).
-This depends on the peripheral itself and bridge implementation.
+However, it might be completley fine to do this in some cases like reading from the same pin in different places, controlling different aspects of the same peripheral (say, setting whether a stepper motor is enabled and its position).
+This depends on the peripheral itself and its bridge implementation.

 ## TODO